On sums involving products of three binomial coefficients

 \heading{3.
 Proof of Theorem 1.2}\endheading

 \proclaim{Lemma 3.1} For any $n\in\N$ we have

 \endproclaim \Proof.
 For $n=0,1$, both sides of (3.1) take the values $1$ and $8$ respectively.
 Let $u_n$ denote the left-hand side of (3.1) or the right-hand side of (3.1).
-Via the Zeilberger algorithm for {\tt Mathematica}, we obtain the recursion
+Applying the Zeilberger algorithm via {\tt Mathematica 7}, we obtain the recursion

 So, by induction (3.1) holds for all $n=0,1,2,\ldots$.

 \proclaim{Lemma 3.2} Let $p$ be an odd prime.
 Then

 \endproclaim \Proof.
 In view of Lemma 3.1, we have